 Paying cash rather than financing a vehicle is an option.
 This can allow you to skip owing interest and forgo monthly payments.
 You can pay in cash at the dealer’s office or with a cashier’s check if your car’s value is greater than $10,000.

 How Long Does It Take?

 The amount of time it takes to buy a car online depends on the website you use, as well as how long you spend finding the ideal vehicle, comparing your options, and negotiating.
 With Carvana, for example, you can complete the process in as little as 10 minutes, if you know just what you want and it’s available.

-As soon as you fill out the paperwork, choose a delivery or pickup time, and you should receive your new wheels soon.
+As soon as you fill out the paperwork, choose a delivery or pickup time.
+You should receive your new wheels soon.
 Keep in mind that even though most states do allow electronic signatures for auto transactions, physical signing is often preferred, as it reduces legal liability.
-In the era of COVID-19, however, electronic signing is likely more common.

 Some companies state that if you opt for delivery and are outside its local market, it will take anywhere from five to 15 business days.

 When you buy a car online, you may come across hidden fees that increase its overall cost.
 The most common types of add-on fees include:

 - Shipping Fees: If you get your car delivered, you’ll likely be on the hook for a shipping fee, which will be based on the vehicle’s current location and where it’s being delivered.